xtekky/Historical-Crypto-Price/README.md

 - json (paste 'pip3 install json' in cmd and run)
 - colorama (paste 'pip3 install colorama' in cmd and run)

+How to Setup Code:

-Download the zip file
+- Download the zip file

-then type 'cd' + (directory of file code is in) then type ls then type 'python3 bot.py' hit enter
+- then type 'cd' + (directory of file code is in)
+- then type ls
+- then type 'python3 bot.py'
+- hit enter

-First input: crytpo LONG name (not eth or btc) ex: bitcoin, ethereum, cardano etc...
+- First input: crytpo LONG name (not eth or btc) ex: bitcoin, ethereum, cardano etc...
-Second input: date (dd-mm-yy)
+- Second input: date (dd-mm-yy)
-Third input: currency ex: eur, usd, usdt etc...
+- Third input: currency ex: eur, usd, usdt etc...

 You will get the MarketCap and Price for that specific date !